cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 - an object literal with a `"str"` key
 - a [JSON string](https://tools.ietf.org/html/rfc7159#section-7) that starts and ends with **U+0027 `'` APOSTROPHE**.
-- a JSON string that is not an identifier shorthand or a number, that is a
+- a JSON string that is not a symbol shorthand or a number shorthand.

+That is:

+- `"Hello World"` is a string (it includes a space character which is not allowed in symbols)
+- `"HelloWorld"` is a symbol (it does not include a space character)
+- `"3.14"` is a number (it is a valid JSON number)
+- `"'3.14'"` is a string (it is wrapped with single quotes)
+- `"🍎"` is a string
+- ``"`🍎`"`` is a symbol shorthand (it is wrapped with backticks)

 MathJSON strings must be [well formed JSON strings](https://tc39.es/proposal-well-formed-stringify/), which means they must escape surrogate codepoints `U+D800` to `U+DFFF`, control characters `U+0000` to `U+001F`, and the characters **U+0022 `'` QUOTATION MARK** and **U+005C `\` REVERSE SOLIDUS** (backslash).